 Is Fasting Safe During Pregnancy?

-According to the religious beliefs, pregnant women are exempt from fasting.
+According to many religious beliefs, pregnant women are exempt from fasting.
 Her health and her baby's health would be at risk due to the lower intake of nutrients and water.
-However, if you decide to fast several notes should be taken into consideration:
+However, if you decide to fast then you should take into consideration the following:

-- If you are working, discuss with your employer to have more resting time or fewer working hours during fast period.
+- If you are working, discuss with your employer to have more resting time or fewer working hours during fasting period

-- When you break your fast, make sure that you are eating healthy and balanced diet that covers all nutrients.
-Drink lots of water and avoid sugary foods.
+- Make sure that you are eating healthy and balanced diet that covers all nutrients when you break your fast.
+Drink lots of water and avoid sugary foods

-What are the warning signs to stop fasting?
+What are the signs to be aware of to stop fasting?

 If you feel one of the following signs, contact your doctor immediately: